Hiwonder-docs/TurboPi/source/docs/11_network_configuration.md

 (2) Click the terminal icon<img src="../_static/media/11.network_configuration/section_1/image10.png" style="width:50px" />at the top of the system screen to open the command line terminal.

-(3) Enter the command **“cd hiwonder-toolbox”** and press Enter to access the configuration file directory.
+(3) Enter the command **"cd hiwonder-toolbox"** and press Enter to access the configuration file directory.

 ```bash
 cd hiwonder-toolbox